KuromeSama6/YukiNet/README.md

 If this YukiNet instance is the master, this will be ignored.

-#### Ident
+### Ident

 Some servers may use a custom messaging solution between Bungeecord and Spigot instances (for example, YukiMessenger, which I strongly suggest that you use).
 Such messaging solution may require a custom "id" or "ident" per Spigot instance in order for the proxy to establish which messaging connection belongs to which Spigot server.

-In this case, YukiNet allows for a custom command to be executed once the server finishes loading.

-To use, simply set the `enable` field in this section to `true` and drop the `YukiNetSpigot` plugin into the `.global` directory of your template.

-If you do not wish to use YukiNet for identing and prefer to do it manually, read the `.yuki-info.yml` file in the server's core jar's directory.
+Read the `.yuki-info.yml` file in the server's core jar's directory.
 Use the `server-id` field as your server name.

 Sample `.yuki-info.yml`: